 The Median Wasp – More About The UK’s “Super Wasp“.

-This is an aggressive species that has a prominent sting, measured extending 3mm from the abdomen.
-This allows it to deliver a painful sting that causes skin lesions to develop.
+They are an aggressive species with a prominent sting, measured extending 3mm from the abdomen.
+This allows it to deliver a painful sting causing skin lesions to develop.

-Most other social wasps will attack directly towards you – D. media will fly up into the air, check you out, then descend at speed to attack from the side and above.
+Most social wasps attack directly towards you.
+D. media flies up into the air, checks you out, then descend at speed, attacking from the side and above.

 Key features of the Median wasp include:

-They are almost black, making these wasps easily recognisable and their orange legs appear similar to that of the European Hornet Vespa crabro.
+Adult wasps are almost black, making them easily recognisable.
+Their orange legs appear similar to that of the European Hornet Vespa crabro.

-Like the hornet, they are very large wasps, and although we do see variations in size, the average is around 20mm in length.
+Like hornets, these are large wasps, and although we do see variations in size, the average is around 20mm in length.

-The vertical or median black stripe in the centre of its face gave this wasp its name and the abdomen has very thick black stripes with narrow yellow, sometimes reddish stripes.
+The vertical or median black stripe in the centre of its face gave this wasp its name.
+The abdomen has very thick black stripes with narrow yellow, sometimes reddish stripes.

-Another key feature is the number 7 on either side of the thorax (the middle section).
-Take close look at the images above, and these distinctive markings are clear to see.
+Median wasps have a number seven on either side of their thorax.
+Take a closer look at the images above, and these distinctive markings are clear to see.

-Widespread across central Europe, the median wasp is said to have appeared in the UK in the 1980s when it spread across the southern half of the country where it is now common in the south-west.
-It is likely that this wasp has been in the UK for much longer, and like most things, opinion is divided!
+Colonies have quickly spread across the southern half of the country where it is now common in the south-west.
+It’s likely this species has been in the UK for over 50 years, however opinion is divided.

 Median Wasps: A Case Study

-The gentleman’s wife described how her husband had been mowing the grass at the end of the garden.
-The garden was long and she had an unobstructed view, so could see him clearly, making good progress.
+The lady described how her husband was mowing the grass.
+The garden was long and straight so she had unobstructed views and could see him making good progress.

-The lady said, “I was just doing some things in the kitchen, and when I looked up I could see my husband dancing at the end of the garden”!
+“I was in the kitchen and looked up to see my husband dancing in the garden.”

-Within seconds he was surrounded, and poor mobility meant he was unable to escape fast enough to avoid the onslaught.
+Within seconds he was surrounded and his poor mobility meant he was unable to escape the wasps.